The trick to quickly prepared meals is just a little foresight and planning.

 - 1 Tbsp fresh marjoram or oregano leaves, or 1 teaspoon dried of either

 - 1 teaspoon salt

-- 2 Tbsp olive oil
+- 2 tablespoons extra virgin olive oil

-In a blender or food processor, combine the chopped oranges, onion, chipotle in adobo, garlic, cilantro, rosemary, thyme, marjoram, and salt.
+In a blender or food processor, combine the orange juice or chopped oranges, onion, chipotle in adobo, garlic, cilantro, rosemary, thyme, marjoram, and salt.